Nobu's New Style Sashimi with salmon is such a delicious and simple sashimi dish to make home. Just 15 minutes to make and 2 net carbs per serving!

 - 2 teaspoons toasted sesame seeds

-- 3 tablespoons tamari or soy sauce, PLUS 1 teaspoon
+- 3 tablespoons tamari or soy sauce PLUS the additional amount below

 - 2 teaspoons sesame oil